Algorithms Cater To The Mean – Not The Individual

 Ad engagement.
 Ad engagement is revenue and if you are a company, revenue is life.
 And how does one ensure maximum ad engagement?
 Well, that’s an important question to figure out.
 Watch time.
 The goal of each and every algorithm is to maximise watch time to the highest possible metric.
 Per-user, per day.

 Charlie Munger famously said, “show me the incentive, and I will show you the outcome”.
 Well, here it is folks.
 Understand the algorithm incentive, and the outcome will be revealed.

 It’s All Incentives… Always Has Been.

-If watch time is the single driver of algorithm behaviour then what does that mean for us?
+If watch time is the single driver of algorithm behaviour then what does that mean for me, or perhaps you?
 The content creator who hasn’t ‘niched down’ to a single theme in order for Google to ‘understand’ them better?

 It’s not good news.

-As I will explain in the ‘Paradox Of Big Algorithms‘, the problem is the algorithms aren’t designed for people like me and you.
+As I will explain in the ‘Paradox Of Big Algorithms‘, the problem is the algorithms aren’t designed for broad interests and expectations.
 They cater to the average, the mean, and they do so very effectively with few exceptions.
 Also, just to be clear I don’t mean average in quality, I mean average in predictability, average in understandability, average in interests.
-Typically the snow-ball of whatever feedback loop is dominating the time.
+Typically the snow-balling feedback loop is crowding out the rest.

 It’s all incentives.
 For an algorithm to understand you, you must be predictable.
 My most previous post was ‘A Manifesto On Food Waste‘, then a summation of Mongolia, and now I am writing about this, an article about algorithms, just last week it was an article about ‘Geothermal Energy‘.
-It’s not very predictable is it?
+It’s not very predictable.
 What is Google to make of this?

 I don’t blame Google, that job is bloody hard.
-But I am disappointed that it is the levelled almost 100% the algorithms that so determine our distribution, and so, therefore, our fate.
+But since the algorithms determine our distribution, almost exclusivly, then they do so as well, determine our fate.

 The Paradox Of Big Algorithms